|

 Jack would stay with us in West Ham

-the odd trip to Rayleigh - we had heaps of fun.
-I jumped at the
+take the odd trip to Rayleigh - we had heaps of fun.
+I jumped at

-that I met Jack's mum, sister Vera and grandpa ( Jack's father had been
+in Sydney that I met Jack's mum, sister Vera and grandpa ( Jack's

 ).
 I would stay at Randwick - a Sydney suburb - with Jack and the family